-Any <ds: KeyName> elements in imported metadata are removed before republication, as they may refer to trust roots recognised by the originating registrar but not be present in the UK federation trust fabric.
-Similarly, any <ds: KeyName> elements in locally registered metadata are removed before an entity's metadata is published in the UK federation's export aggregate.
+- Any <ds: KeyName> elements in imported metadata are removed before republication, as they may refer to trust roots recognised by the originating registrar but not be present in the UK federation trust fabric. - <ds: KeyName> elements SHALL NOT be accepted in locally registered metadata.